 - Combine.
 Add the veggies to the pasta and the Sun-Dried Tomato Pesto Greek Dressing and toss until evenly coated.

 - Serve.
 You can serve your Greek Pasta Salad right away or cover and refrigerate.

 That’s it for the best Greek Pasta Salad of your life!

 - It is important to not overcook your pasta – you want it al dente which means it has a little bite otherwise it will fall apart when tossed.

 - To stop your pasta from cooking after it’s removed from the heat, rinse and drain it in cold water.

-- After pasta is drained, immediately add it to a large bowl then toss it with half of the dressing.
-By tossing it with dressing while it’s still slightly warm, it soaks in even more zesty flavor and the dressing also keeps the pasta from sticking together.
+- After pasta is drained, immediately add it to a large bowl then toss it with some olive oil.
+This prevents it from sticking and drying together.

 - If you can get your hands on flavored, chunked feta, it is fabulous!

 - Although this Greek Pasta Salad is delicious served right away, it is even more delicious if you have time to chill it for 2 hours in the refrigerator before serving.

 - Customize Dressing.
 You can choose to make your dressing tangier by additional vinegar or sweeter by the addition of honey or sugar.
 You can make it spicier by adding additional red pepper flakes.
 You may also use store bought Greek Dressing if you are in a time or ingredient crunch – but please try the Sun-Dried Tomato Pesto one of these days!